armon/erl-bloomd/README.md

 such as filter discovery and sharding.
 The library does support key hashing and automatically does pipelining of all requests.

+Specifically, this is to support the [bloomd](https://github.com/armon/bloomd) network server, which provides a network protocol for manipulating bloom filters.

 Features
 --------